abrahamjp/PyDateParser/README.md

 dt = new DateParser()

-# Add five second to current datetime and returns new date time in UTC
+# Add five second to current UTC datetime and return new date time
 val = dt.parse("5s")

-# Add five and half seconds to current datetime and returns new date time in UTC
+# Add five and half seconds to current UTC datetime and return new date time
 val = dt.parse("5.5s")

-# Subtract five and half seconds to current datetime and returns new date time in UTC
+# Subtract five and half seconds from current UTC datetime and return new date time
 val = dt.parse("-5.5s")

-# Add 10 minutes to current datetime and returns new date time in UTC
+# Add 10 minutes to current UTC datetime and return new date time
 val = dt.parse("10s")

-# Add 2 hours to current datetime and returns new date time in UTC
+# Add 2 hours to current UTC datetime and returns new date time
 val = dt.parse("2h")

-# Add 3 days to current datetime and returns new date time in UTC
+# Add 3 days to current UTC datetime and returns new date time
 val = dt.parse("3d")

-# Add 4 weeks to current datetime and returns new date time in UTC
+# Add 4 weeks to current UTC datetime and returns new date time
 val = dt.parse("4w")

 # Add 1 hour to current date time